Nema23Motor logoNema23Motor

 Key conclusions

-• The alias "280 oz in nema 23 stepper motor specs accuracy" is resolved on one canonical URL: /learn/nema-23-dimensions, alongside drawing aliases.
+• The alias "280 oz in nema 23 stepper motor specs" is resolved on one canonical URL: /learn/nema-23-dimensions, alongside the specs-accuracy and drawing aliases.

 • 280 oz-in is about 1.98 Nm of holding torque, but holding torque is not positional accuracy; accuracy depends on step angle, load margin, resonance, driver timing, and mechanical backlash.